Chimamanda Ngozi Adichie: 2020–present: Children's book publication, career expansion

-In 2020, Adichie adapted and published We Should All Be Feminists in an edition for children, illustrated by Leire Salaberria.
-Translations of it were authorised for publication in Croatian, French, Korean, Portuguese, and Spanish.
-Adichie spent a year and a half working on her first children's book, Mama's Sleeping Scarf, which was written in 2019, and was published in 2023 by HarperCollins under the pseudonym Nwa Grace James.
+Adichie spent a year and a half working on her first children's book, Mama's Sleeping Scarf, which was written in 2019 and was published in 2023 by HarperCollins under the pseudonym Nwa Grace James.
 (Note: The pseudonym "Nwa Grace James was a dedication by Adichie to her parents, as Nwa means "child of" in Igbo.)
 Illustrations for the book were by Joelle Avelino, a Congolese-Angolan illustrator.
-Adichie has twin boys in 2024 through surrogacy.
-In 2025, she published Dream Count.
+In 2025, Adichie published her novel Dream Count, a novel about four African women whose lives intertwine as they face love, loss, and resilience across Nigeria and America.
+Following the release of the novel, she made a homecoming tour to Nigeria, with major events held in 27 June at Lagos; 3 July at Abuja, and in 5 July at Enugu.
+As part of her tour, Adichie served as a keynote speaker at the Things Fall Apart Festival.